 Wasabi's skin should not be peeled completely because the pungency and flavor comes from the area around the peel.

 Grating and breaking down the wasabi cells gives it its pungency and flavor.
 The most important thing here is to grate slowly and gently in a circular motion.
-If you grate it with force, the texture will become coarse and the pungency and flavor will not be fully extracted.

 For a final step, transfer the ground wasabi root to a chopping board and cut it with a sharp knife in a sort of rocking motion.
 This will help make it extra smooth.